nvdaaddons/DevGuide/readme.md

 As you write app modules, try these tips:

 1. Use objects to represent parts of a program.
 This is done in two steps: define the control for parts of a program via objects (inheriting from some object such as IAccessible), then use `chooseNVDAObjectOverlayClasses` routine to tell NVDA to work with your custom object when working with that control.
+See overlay classes section for tips.
 2. If possible, test your app module using two or more versions of the program to make sure your app module works with those versions.
 3. You should not incorporate all desired features in version 1.0 - leave some of them for a future release.